jonssmall/bigram/readme.md

 1) Acquiring text content with support for multiple file extensions
 2) Converting the text into well-formed data free from punctuation, special characters, excessive whitespace, etc.
 3) Iterating the collection of word pairs and sorting each into a hash structure to be output.

+As a homework exercise this application is unlikely to have exhaustive support for every extension in every OS.
+For best results, please test with a .txt file.
+Limitations for other file types are described in the documentation for **link to textract npm**

+Regarding a "well-formed" data string, the app assumes that a-z, A-Z, and 0-9 are acceptable characters when forming a space-delimited list of words.
+Take a look at the cleanInput test coverage for an example of this transformation.